roberts-sandbox/test-prag/_posts/2013-03-30-Regular-Expression-that-finds-query-parameters-in-SQL-statements-explained.md

 ---
 layout: post
-title: Regular Expression that finds query parameters in SQL statements explained
+title: A Journey to find a regular expression that matches query parameters in SQL statements
 tags: [regex, c#]
 published: true
 ---